Entropy collapse versus entropy rigidity for Reeb and Finsler flows: Entropy collapse for Reeb flows in dimension

-The last step of the proof consists in pushing the contact form $\alpha_{s,\gve}$ to~$M$ in such a way that the contact structure $\ker \alpha_{s,\gve}$ is mapped to~$\xi$.
+The last step of the proof consists of pushing the contact form $\alpha_{s,\gve}$ to~$M$ in such a way that the contact structure $\ker \alpha_{s,\gve}$ is mapped to~$\xi$.
 This is possible thanks to the following lemma.

 \begin{lem} There exists a diffeomorphism $\rho$ of $M$ such that $\rho_* (\xi) = \ker \alpha_{s,\gve}$. \end{lem}

 Postponing the proof, we use the lemma to complete the proof of Theorem~\ref{t:mainn}.
 Thanks to the lemma, the 1-form